apache/airflow/docs/apache-airflow/authoring-and-scheduling/timezone.rst

 ==========

 Support for time zones is enabled by default.
 Airflow stores datetime information in UTC internally and in the database.
-It allows you to run your DAGs with time zone dependent schedules.
+It allows you to run your Dags with time zone dependent schedules.
 At the moment, Airflow does not convert them to the end user's time zone in the user interface.
 It will always be displayed in UTC there.
 Also, templates used in Operators are not converted.
 Time zone information is exposed and it is up to the writer of DAG to decide what do with it.